MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

     The client id for the Power BI client `a672d62c-fc7b-4e81-a576-e60dc46e951d`

 1. The Power Query (e.g. Power BI) client will only request a single scope: `user_impersonation`.
+This scope must be available and the FHIR server cannot rely on other scopes.

 ## Next Steps